Japan starter pack

 If you want to see a view of the city, but don’t want to pay for the Tokyo Sky Tree, head over to the Tokyo Metropolitan Government Building and visit the free observation deck.

 Another shopping area in the city, Roppongi is known for being one of the most diverse areas in the city.
-It is very popular for tourists and
+It is very popular

 Mori Art Museum